-Surfactants to use when you make bath bombs
+Surfactants to use when you make bath bombs, Bubble bars and other foaming bath products

 The popularity of Bath Bombs and other fun fizzy bath time products has reached an all time high.
 And creating colorful, fragrant foaming bath products, has never been easier.
 Once you have that perfect bath bomb formulation, found all the best ingredients – the citric acid, sodium bicarbonate, cream of tartar, colors and fragrances it is ALMOST time to start!
 But first you need to locate that one ingredient you will need to create the perfect bubbles and luxurious foam – the surfactant!